January Early Registration will post below on 12/14 at 2pm-Booking software is currently being a diva…bear with us

 • I hate that we're here, but with everything going on in our country, I want to be crystal clear on something: In this space, we honor and protect humans.
 Trans and LGBTQIA+ people are wanted and welcome here.
 Black and Brown people are welcome and wanted here.
 Immigrants -regardless of status- are welcome and wanted here.
 Anyone who wishes to be kind and respectful and learn from those different from themselves are welcome and wanted here.
 I know that's a lot and that this is just a pottery studio.
 But, it is also a refuge and an oasis for many who simply ask for human dignity and kindness.
 It's going to stay that way. *Check out the studio news heading above and grab a studio newsletter in our lobby to stay on top of everything going on this month.

-December Early Registration (active link on 11/14 at 1pm)
+January Early Registration (active link on 12/14 at 1pm)

-• Make sure that you can find your "Booking Confirmed" email after you register - it will have your member page link for October in it.
+• Make sure that you can find your "Booking Confirmed" email after you register - it will have your member page link for January in it.

-November Class & Workshop Schedule (a.k.a. when to come & practice, and when to avoid)
+December Class & Workshop Schedule (a.k.a. when to come & practice, and when to avoid)

 NOTE: this will be updated as we get bookings for parties, etc, so please check before you come into the studio to practice!
 You can just find the day you're thinking of practicing below and see if there are any class conflicts.